Update: This article was last updated on 5th March 2025 to reflect the accuracy and up-to-date information on the page.

 Next, we’ll add some graphics to indicate whose turn it is.
 We’ll use a sprite to display an X or O, depending on whose turn it is.
 We’ll also add a message to indicate which player won the game.

-Finally, we’ll add some code to reset the game when it’s over.
-We’ll create a button that the player can click to reset the game, and we’ll reset all the variables and sprites to their initial values.
+Lastly, we‘ll insert some code to restart the game when it‘s finished.
+We‘ll make a button that the player can press in order to restart the game, and then we‘ll set all of the variables and sprites back to their starting values.

 And there you have it!
-With a fully functioning Tic-Tac-Toe game made in Scratch, we hope you enjoyed this tutorial and learned something new.
+With a working Tic-Tac-Toe game created in Scratch, we hope this tutorial was informative and you learned something new.

 Conclusion